 \subsection{Navier-Stokes Equation}

-The Navier-Stokes equation, as an important topic in nonlinear scientific research, characterizes the basic mechanical laws of real fluid flow.
-It is currently a research hotspot in fields such as fluid mechanics, applied mathematics, and numerical computation.
-We consider the 2+1D incompressible Navier-Stokes equation with a time-varying coefficient $\nu(t)$ in the following form as
+The Navier-Stokes equation is a fundamental model in nonlinear scientific research and characterizes the basic mechanical laws of real fluid flow.
+It is widely studied in fluid mechanics, applied mathematics, and numerical computation.
+A 2+1D incompressible Navier-Stokes equation with a time-varying viscosity coefficient $\nu(t)$ is considered in the following form